marclura/PT2258-Arduino-Library/README.md

 ### Control multiple chips at once

-If you need to control more than one chip at one, create multiple instances (objects) of the PT2258 class like this (example with two chips):
+If you need to control more than one chip at once, create multiple instances (objects) of the PT2258 class like this (example with two chips):

 ```
 PT2258 mixerA(0x84);    // CODE1 = 0, CODE2 = 1 (for example)